 A Potential Solution

 To preserve the right of women to work on an equal footing with their male counterparts, while also ensuring a sustainable population, policymakers should seek to mitigate the burden of having children.
-We have already proposed reforms that would ensure stronger economic growth, reduce the cost of higher education/healthcare, and policies to lower housing costs.
+I have already suggested ideas that may ensure stronger economic growth, reduce the cost of higher education/healthcare, and policies to lower housing costs.

 Such measures likely will not go far enough because child-rearing will still remain “uncompensated labor.”
 This incentive structure needs adjustment not only from the “cost” side but also from the benefits side.
 To do this, it’s time to consider properly compensating child-rearing through direct cash transfers.
 One potential option is a Negative Income Tax (NIT) that includes minor children.

 A negative income tax would function much like a child tax credit, except that it would be fully refundable and paid in installments throughout the year.
 Payments would be made to parents for each child they are raising.
 The goal is to assist with child-rearing while preserving the freedom of choice.

 Unlike “free” daycare schemes, with cash transfers, parents can best determine how to use funds for the benefit of their family.
 They could use it to save for education, to pay for daycare so they can continue to work, or to supplement their income while one caregiver stays at home.

 The payment amount would be determined by available funds.
 And while such a measure would certainly not come cheap, remember that direct cash transfers offer long-term benefits in terms of reduced crime, better health, higher incomes…etc. Ultimately, an NIT for children may pay for itself.